Living at UNE

 College accommodation may not suit everyone.
-If you would prefer to live off-campus, Services UNE can help you find shared accommodation, private board and local rentals in Armidale.
+If you would prefer to live off-campus, Uni4Me can help you find shared accommodation, private board and local rentals in Armidale.

 Most students studying at UNE choose to live in share houses or apartments.
 Shared housing is a great way to meet new friends and be a part of a learning and social environment off campus.